LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide.md

 2. Read the [Syllabus](https://lcc-cit.github.io/CS123-CourseMaterials/CS123_Syllabus.html).

-   - Take note of class time and location (for online, the Zoom link).
+   - Take note of class time and location (for online students, the Zoom link).
    - Sign up for the free online course that will be your "textbook".

 3. Look at the [Software You Will Need](# Software You Will Need) section below and install any software you don't already have on your computer.